satumainen/Software-Testing-Quality-Assurance/README.md

 <p>In this short essay I reflect upon <a href=https://www.youtube.com/watch?v=c5821YeWico&ab_channel=PNSQC" target=_blank>James Bach's 2017 video lecture.</a></p>

 ### Essay 1 - Overview of Agile Testing
-<p>In this essay I summarize key concepts afew chapters of Lisa Crispin's and Janet Gregory's book More Agile Testing (2014)</p>
+<p>In this essay I summarize key concepts in a few of the chapters in Lisa Crispin's and Janet Gregory's book More Agile Testing (2014)</p>

 ### Essay 2 - What is Software Quality and why does it matter so much?
 <p>The software quality characteristics are consisely summarized, and the Finna web library is briefly analyzed.</p>